redJavaMan/Amazon-kindle-e2e-test/README.md

-# Amazon Zero Step Automation
+# Amazon ZeroStep Automation

-A comprehensive Playwright-based test automation framework for Amazon Kindle with multi-environment support and AI-powered testing capabilities using ZeroStep.
+A comprehensive Playwright-based test automation framework for Amazon with multi-environment support and AI-powered testing capabilities using ZeroStep.

 ## 📋 Table of Contents